Connie Talbot's Holiday Magic: Production

 perfect person to inform the public of the millions of less fortunate children who may be overlooked this Christmas holiday season, unless people step up to donate a toy or make a cash contribution.
 Her angelic looks and voice will remind everyone of the innocence of children ...
 And they all deserve to experience the magic of the holiday season!
 I hope she sells lots of CDs and raises a lot of money and awareness for our children.

 The track listing of Connie Talbot's Holiday Magic was compiled by people including Talbot's family and friends, and AAO Music manager Peter Kuys; of the tracks, Talbot said that her favourite was "When a Child Is Born".
 Some of the songs had previously appeared on Connie Talbot's Christmas Album, and Talbot's official site describes Connie Talbot's Holiday Magic as "re-launched".
 However, Connie Talbot's Holiday Magic also featured three new songs, and the album's vocals were completely rerecorded.

 Release and promotion

 Connie Talbot's Holiday Magic was released on 13 October 2009, by the Albany-based record label AAO Music.
 The release was promoted by a United States tour and a television special.
-The special, entitled Holiday Magic, was taped from 24–27 September, and produced by WVIA.
+The special, entitled Holiday Magic, was taped from 24 to 27 September, and produced by WVIA.
 Holiday Magic featured performances of all of the songs from Connie Talbot's Holiday Magic, and was available to all PBS stations to be shown in November and December.
 On the special, Talbot performed with a choir from Scranton High School.
 A 17-track DVD of the performance, featuring all of the songs from Connie Talbot's Holiday Magic, and two additional songs, "What a Wonderful World" and "Over the Rainbow", was produced.
 In addition, the DVD featured an interview with Talbot and behind the scenes footage.